 - Database Selection Framework - How to position PostgreSQL among other data stores based on workload shape, consistency needs, and operational constraints.

-- MySQL: history, engines and scaling - A practical comparison of the two main OLTP paths and their architectural/operational trade-offs.
+- MySQL: history, storage engines, and scaling - A practical comparison of two major transactional database paths and their architectural and operational trade-offs.

 - PostgreSQL from the inside (short summary) - Deeper coverage of MVCC, WAL, locking, and indexing internals that drive real production behavior.

-- Replication and sharding - Scaling and availability practice: read replicas, failover models, shard strategy, and rebalancing.
+- Replication and sharding - Scaling and availability practice: read replicas, failover models, sharding strategy, and rebalancing.

-- Designing Data-Intensive Applications (short summary) - Conceptual foundation for transactions, replication, and consistency decisions in system design.
+- Designing Data-Intensive Applications, 2nd Edition (short summary) - Conceptual foundation for transactions, replication, and consistency decisions in system design.

 - Introduction to Data Storage - How storage decisions map to API contracts and architecture evolution as systems and teams scale.